 Much of this is because transforming learning into a game makes the whole process more enjoyable, and it’s been said that an employee’s ability to retain skills can increase by up to 40% when their work is made to be more fun.

 Additionally, gamification can boost your employees’ perceptions of themselves—and, as a result, their motivation.
+You can choose custom rewards like the examples below – a free cup of coffee or even better, some tech goodies go a long way in motivation!

 “The feeling of satisfaction, success, achievement, or victory which (a) game provides can actually trigger the release of endorphins in the brain, which makes the player feel better about themselves,” explains Jaak Panksepp, a neuroscientist.